July 2018: The United States Grants more Patent Claims for CNCAssembly®

 Canada has become the first country to issue a patent to Transformix for its CNCAssembly® Technology.
 Other countries are expected to follow suit.

 The patent in question was filed under the Patent Cooperation Treaty (PCT) on November 17, 2013 and covers 42 claims, all of which were determined in the written opinion of the International Searching Authority to meet the criteria of Novelty, Inventive Step, and Industrial Applicability.
-This clear and unequivocal opinion is expected to result streamlined issuance of patents by individual countries and Europe.
+This clear and unequivocal opinion is expected to result in the streamlined issuance of patents by individual countries and Europe.

 To date, Transformix has filed three different PCT patent applications related to its CNCAssembly® Technology, covering more than 70 claims, 95% of which have been judged as meeting the test of Novelty.
 The patent just issued by Canada pertains to the first of these applications.